cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 - Add optional dynamic read-ahead with window scaling
 - Add cache-cleaning as option to client plug-in
 - Make xrdclcacheclean a daemon with systemd support
+- Add automatix connection de-multi-plexing if contention to storage servers is detected